ctrl-alt-del/devenv/README.md

 echo "$content" >> /usr/share/applications/android-studio.desktop;
 ```

-The newer version of Android Studio for Linux no long comes with Android SDK, therefore, you need to download the SDK seperately from [here](#sdk-on-ubuntu).
+The newer version of Android Studio for Linux no long comes with Android SDK, therefore, you need to download the SDK separately from [here](#sdk-on-ubuntu).

 To setup Android Virtual Machine (AVD) on Ubuntu, you need to first enable CPU virtualization technology on your BIOS.